brittaao/RLGroupProject/README.md

-# Deep Q-Learning - CartPole and Pong
+# Deep Q-Network - CartPole and Pong
-This repository contains our Deep Q-Learning solution for a project assigned during the Reinforcement Learning course (7.5 ECTS - [1RT700](https://www.uu.se/en/study/syllabus?query=46760)) at Uppsala University.
+This repository contains our Deep Q-Network solution for a project assigned during the Reinforcement Learning course (7.5 ECTS - [1RT747](https://www.uu.se/en/study/syllabus?query=46760)) at Uppsala University.

 ## Table Of Contents
  * [Project Description](#project-description)